WeCovr

 What's the difference between market value and agreed value on a car insurance policy?

 'Market value' is what most standard policies use.
-In the event of a total loss, the insurer will pay out the cost of replacing the vehicle with one of the same age, make, model, and condition at the time of the loss.
+In the event of a total loss, the insurer may pay out the cost of replacing the vehicle with one of the same age, make, model, and condition at the time of the loss.
 'Agreed value' is a figure that you and the insurer agree on when the policy is taken out.
 This is common for classic, modified, or high-value cars where the market value might not reflect the true worth.
-An agreed value policy ensures you get a specific amount back if the car is written off.
+An agreed value policy can help you seek a specific amount back if the car is written off.

 Can I use my personal car for my business, such as for food delivery?